takuti/takuti.me/_posts/2014-11-09-hello-english.md

 Currently, you can see my implementations and specific applications on [my github repositories](https://github.com/takuti).
 On this blog, I will explain about them more deeply.

 Please send your comments freely!
 Everything is welcome.
 Thank you.

+### P.S.
+(Apr.
+18, 2015)

+I said _"I will not write any more Japanese posts"_ in this entry, but I will change the opinion.
+I use this blog as a bilingual blog; more specifically, I will write articles both in English and Japanese.